Coco Crisp: Nickname

 Crisp was originally nicknamed "Coco" by his sister who teased him that he looked like one of the characters on the Cocoa Krispies cereal box.
 The nickname was short-lived, until he started playing AA baseball when the team had all the players fill out a questionnaire to get to know one another.
 Covelli listed "Coco" as his nickname on the form and his teammates thought the name was funny so they had it put on the scoreboard during the game.
 He was traded to another team after a week and a half, but the nickname stuck and he has been "Coco Crisp" ever since.
 He officially changed his name on March 5, 2013.

 Minor league career

 The St. Louis Cardinals selected Crisp in the seventh round of the 1999 MLB Draft.
-In his minor league career, Crisp played for Cardinals affiliates in four different leagues from 1999 to 2001 and was the Cardinals 2001 Minor League Player of the Year.
+In his minor league career, Crisp played for Cardinals Minor League Baseball affiliates in four different leagues from 1999 to 2001 and was the Cardinals 2001 Minor League Player of the Year.
 He opened the 2002 season with the New Haven Ravens, then the Double-A Eastern League affiliate of the Cardinals.
 Crisp was traded to the Cleveland Indians on August 7, 2002, to complete an earlier trade for pitcher Chuck Finley.
 In the Indians organization, he played for their Double-A affiliate, the Akron Aeros, and their Triple-A affiliate, the Buffalo Bisons.
-Crisp had 69 hits, one home run, and 24 RBI before being called up by the Indians.
-Crisp never had any major league experience with the Cardinals.
+Crisp had 69 hits, one home run, and 24 runs batted in (RBIs) before being called up by the Indians.